Pregnancy Glucose Test Ingredients & Natural Alternatives

 Ideally, your blood sugar should read:

-Fasting Blood Glucose<86 mg/dL
+Fasting Blood Glucose <86 mg/dL

-OGGT post-meal (after 1 hour)<140 mg/dL
+OGGT post-meal (after 1 hour) <140 mg/dL

-OGGT post-meal (after 2 hours)<120 mg/dL
+OGGT post-meal (after 2 hours) <120 mg/dL

-OGGT post-meal (after 3 hours)Baseline reading
+OGGT post-meal (after 3 hours) Baseline reading

 You don’t want your blood sugar to rise over 140 mg/dL after an hour after a meal.
-You also want it to drop under 120 mg/dL after two hours, then returning back to baseline levels.
+You also want it to drop under 120 mg/dL after two hours, then return back to baseline levels.

 Pricking your finger on a regular basis, though, isn’t very fun.
 It can be uncomfortable for many.
 They also have a margin of error (usually about 10%), so it’s not always 100% accurate.
 [25]